By Bethany Kandel

 Sure, there are baby books; I don’t know about you, but my sons’ are only partially filled out, making me feel constantly guilty.
 Although most parents start out with good intentions to track their children’s continual growth, daily life somehow gets in the way.
 So here are some simple and fun ways to capture those precious childhood moments and preserve keepsakes of your children's lives and your family history forever:

-Using nontoxic fabric paints, create a yearly imprint of your child’s hand and footprint on a plain canvas tote bag, sweatshirt or apron.
-Date each with a colourful fabric pen.
+- Little prints: Using nontoxic fabric paints, create a yearly imprint of your child’s hand and footprint on a plain canvas tote bag, sweatshirt or apron.
+Date each with a colorful fabric pen.

-If keeping a daily journal is too time-consuming, consider writing a letter each month of baby’s first year.
+- Dear Darling: If keeping a daily journal is too time-consuming, consider writing a letter each month of baby’s first year.
 Thereafter, write an annual letter on your child’s birthday summing up the year's accomplishments.
-List favourite foods, books, friends, likes and dislikes and reminisce about things that happened in your family and the world.
+List favorite foods, books, friends, likes and dislikes and reminisce about things that happened in your family and the world.